ror-community/ror-site/content/about/_index.md

 Organizations are not static entities.
 They change their names, merge, split, shut down, and re-emerge, and this makes it difficult to connect research organizations to research outputs and researchers.
 A persistent identifier for research organizations makes this easier.

 ROR is the first and only organization identifier that is openly available (CC0 data available via an open REST API and public data dump), specifically focused on identifying affiliations in scholarly metadata, developed as a community initiative to meet community use cases, and designed to be integrated into open scholarly infrastructure.
-It is the default identifier supported in Crossref DOI metadata, DataCite DOI metadata, and ORCID.
+It is the default identifier supported in [Crossref](https://crossref.org) DOI metadata, [DataCite](https://datacite.org) DOI metadata, and [ORCID](https://orcid.org).

 ROR is used in journal publishing systems, data repositories, funder and grant management platforms, open access workflows, and other research infrastructure components to disambiguate institutional affiliations, improve discovery and tracking of research outputs by affiliation, and facilitate OA publishing workflows, among other use cases.

-[Read more about current ROR integrations](/community#adopters).
+{{% button color="green" link="/community#adopters" %}} Read about current ROR integrations {{% /button %}}

 ## FAQs

 Looking for basic information about ROR?
-Check out the [frequently asked questions](/about/faqs) for answers to questions about what organizations ROR includes, how ROR relates to other organizational identifiers, how to use ROR, and how information in ROR is added and modified.
+Check out our frequently asked questions for answers to questions about what kinds of organizations ROR includes, how ROR relates to other organizational identifiers, how to use ROR, and how information in ROR is added and modified.

+{{% button color="green" link="/about/faqs" %}} Read FAQs about ROR {{% /button %}}

 ## Governance model

 ROR is operated as a collaborative initiative by [California Digital Library](https://cdlib.org), [Crossref](https://www.crossref.org), and [DataCite](https://datacite.org).
 The three ROR governing organizations collectively assume and share responsibility for ROR governance, operations, resourcing, and decision-making.
-These responsibilities are defined in a [Memorandum of Agreement](/documents/ROR-Memorandum-of-Agreement.pdf) (MOA).
+These responsibilities are defined in a Memorandum of Agreement (MOA).

 Responsibility for ROR is designed and premised on the following core principles: